 Now let’s add in the LCA tie bar which is represented by the yellow arrows.
 The lower tie bar connects to the sub-frame directly where the tire’s resultant force transfers into the sub-frame.
 Now the tire’s resultant force is applied to the sub-frame and the opposing side.
 This allows the tire forces to push against each other instead of pushing against the sub-frame.

 The CorkSport Lower Tie Bar has been daily driven and track tested with good feedback.
 The driver felt an improvement in suspension feedback and was able to hard launch the car more consistently with the LCA bar installed.
-For only $124.99 you can improve your driving experience with the CorkSport Lower Tie Bar.
+You can improve your driving experience with the CorkSport Lower Tie Bar.